coveooss/uabot/Scenariodoc/Scenarios.md

 Parameter | Type | Usage
 ------------ | ------------- | ----------------
-name | string | Name of the scenario, used mainly for debugging purposes weight | number | An arbitrary weight gived to the scenario events | []Events | The events happening in this scenario
+name | string | Name of the scenario, used mainly for debugging purposes language | string | The language of the given scenario or random if not specified weight | number | An arbitrary weight gived to the scenario events | []Events | The events happening in this scenario